-On behalf of myself and member of the Board of Directors, I am pleased to extend my great thanks, appreciation and gratitude to His Majesty King Hamad Bin Isa Al Shalika the beloved King of the Kingdom of Bahrain and to His Royal Highness Price Salman Bin Hamad Al Khalifa the Crown Price and Deputy Supreme Commander and Prime Minister may Allah bless them all and keep them enshrine for this beloved country for their wise leadership, guidance and continuous support for economy development.
+On behalf of myself and member of the Board of Directors, I am pleased to extend my great thanks, appreciation and gratitude to His Majesty King Hamad Bin Isa Al Khalifa the beloved King of the Kingdom of Bahrain and to His Royal Highness Price Salman Bin Hamad Al Khalifa the Crown Price and Deputy Supreme Commander and Prime Minister may Allah bless them all and keep them enshrine for this beloved country for their wise leadership, guidance and continuous support for economy development.

-and to His Excellency Sheikh Khalid bin Abdullah Al Khalifa, Deputy Prime Minister and Chairman of the Ministerial Committee for Services and Infrastructure for his distinguished wise directions to achieve food security in the Kingdom of Bahrain, and His Excellency Shaikh Salman bin Khalifa Al-Khalifa Minister of Finance and National Economy, His Excellency Zayed Rashid Alzayani Minister of Industry, Commerce and Tourism, and His Excellency Minister Essam bin Abdullah Khalaf Ministry of Works Municipalities Affairs and Urban Planning.

-and the Agent of Livestock, Dr. Khalid Ahmed Mohammed Hassan, Agriculture and Marine Resources Undersecretary Eng.
-Ebrahim Alhawaj, and to all ministries, Governmental bodies and authorities for their continued support of the Company.
+And to His Excellency Sheikh Khalid bin Abdullah Al Khalifa, Deputy Prime Minister and Chairman of the Ministerial Committee for Services and Infrastructure for his distinguished wise directions to achieve food security in the Kingdom of Bahrain, and His Excellency Shaikh Salman bin Khalifa Al-Khalifa Minister of Finance and National Economy, His Excellency Abdulla bin Adel Fakhro Minister of Industry and Commerce, and His Excellency Minister Wael bin Naser AL Mubarak Ministry of Municipalities Affairs and Agriculture, and to the Dr.Khalid Ahmed Mohammed Hassan Undersecretary for Agricultural affairs and Marine resources,, and to all ministries, Governmental bodies and authorities for their continued support of the Company.

-In conclusion, we are pleased to express our appreciation and heartfelt thanks to the valued shareholders and all honorable clients for the Company for their valued confidence and continuous support to the Company, as well as to the executive management and all employees of the company for their commitments, dedication and their efforts during the year, wishing to continue exerting more efforts for the prosperity and development of the Company.
+In conclusion, we are pleased to express our appreciation and heartfelt thanks to the valued shareholders and all honorable clients for the Company for their valued confidence and continuous support to the Company, as well as to the executive management and all employees of the company for their commitments, dedication, and their efforts during the year, wishing to continue exerting more efforts for the prosperity and development of the Company.